-In this section we analyse an event with TMD (tropical mid-level detrainment) near the melting layer that leads to the midtropospheric moist anomaly over Barbados on 14 and 15 February 2020 (Fig. 2a).
+In this section we analyse an event with TMD (tropical mid-level detrainment) near the melting layer that leads to the mid-tropospheric moist anomaly over Barbados on 14 February 2020 (Fig. 2a).
 Similar to the first case study, we first discuss the Eulerian (Sect.
 5.1) and Lagrangian (Sect.
-5.2) characteristics of the event, followed by a quasi-climatological assessment of tropical detrainment at mid (TMDs) and upper (TUDs) levels affecting Barbados (Sect.
+5.2) characteristics of the event, followed by a quasi-climatological assessment of tropical detrainment at mid levels affecting Barbados (Sect.
 5.3).